Generalized Cluster Structures Related to the Drinfeld Double of $GL_n$

 \begin{proof} We will establish the claim by applying to the matrix $\Phi$ a sequence of $n-2$ transformations that do not affect its trailing principal minors.
 After the $k$th transformation, every $X$-block of $\Phi$ will be multiplied on the left by the same unipotent upper triangular matrix $G_k$, while the $Y$-block in the $j$th block row of $\Phi$ will be replaced by $(G_k)_{[j,n-1]}^{[j,n-1]}Y_{[j+1,n]}$ preceded with $j-1$ zero rows for $j=2,\dots, k$ and by $Y_{[k+1,n]}$ preceded with $k-1$ zero rows for $j=k+1,\dots,n-1$.

-On the first step, we use the submatrix $\Psi_{1} = \Phi_{[n+1, N]}^{[n+1, N]}$ to eliminate all the entries in the row immediately above $\Psi_1$.
+On the first step, we use the submatrix $\Psi_{1} = \Phi_{[n+1, N]}^{[n+1, N]}$ to eliminate all the entries in the row immediately above $\Psi_1$ in the submatrix $\Phi^{[n+1, N]}$.
 To this effect, we multiply the block rows from $2$ to $n$ of $\Phi$ on the left by a block T\"oplitz upper triangular matrix

-where $G_{1j}$ for $j>1$ are $(n-1)\times(n-1)$ matrices with the only non-zero entries lying in the first row and $G_{11}$ is a unipotent upper triangular with the same property.
+where $G_{1j}$ for $j>1$ are $(n-1)\times(n-1)$ matrices with the only non-zero entries lying in the first row and $G_{11}$ is a unipotent upper triangular matrix with the only off-diagonal non-zero entries lying in the first row.
 Note that the denominator of the non-trivial entries in $G_{1j}$ is equal to $\det \Psi_{1} = \phhi_{n +1}$.
 As a result, all $X$-blocks of $\Phi$ are multiplied by $G_1=G_{11}$, and $Y$-blocks in the block rows $2,\dots,n-1$ are replaced by $Y_{[3,n]}$ preceded with the zero row.
 All zero blocks are not changed.
 The obtained matrix is block lower triangular, and hence \eqref{tallmatrixminors} is valid for $k=1$, $i=1,\dots,n$, for the matrix $S_1= $.